 c) A protein called fibrinogen helps to stop bleeding.

-d) Oxygen is transported to different tissues from blood by haemoglobin which is a protein.
+d) Oxygen is transported to different tissues from the blood by haemoglobin which is a protein.

 e) Proteins are structural components of cells.

-f) The proteins known as immunoglobulins serve in defence against infections.
+f) The proteins known as immunoglobulins defend against infections.

-Various chemical reactions in living organisms involve a sequence of reactions and all these reactions occur in the body under very mild conditions.
+Various chemical reactions in living organisms involve a sequence of reactions, and all these reactions occur in the body under very mild conditions.
 This occurs with the help of certain biocatalysts called enzymes.
-Maltase is the enzyme that catalyses hydrolysis of maltose into glucose.
+Maltase is the enzyme that catalyses the hydrolysis of maltose into glucose.

 These are organic compounds required in the diet in small amounts to perform specific biological functions for normal maintenance of optimum growth and health of the organism.

-a) Fat soluble vitamins: These are soluble in fat and oils but insoluble in water are kept in this group.
-These are vitamins A, D, E and K.
+a) Fat-soluble vitamins: These vitamins are soluble in fat and oils but insoluble in water and are kept in this group.
+They are vitamins A, D, E and K.

-b) Water soluble vitamins: B group vitamins and vitamin C are soluble in water and thus they are grouped together.
-Water soluble vitamins are readily excreted in urine and cannot be stored (except vitamin B12) in our body.
-So these vitamins must be supplied regularly in diet.
+b) Water-soluble vitamins: B group vitamins and vitamin C are soluble in water, and thus they are grouped together.
+Water-soluble vitamins are readily excreted in urine and cannot be stored (except vitamin B12) in the body.
+So, these vitamins must be supplied regularly in the diet.

-The following table shows vitamins, their deficiency diseases and the sources.
+The following table shows vitamins, their deficiency diseases and their sources.